Fleckism/SecurityPlus/SecurityPlus/17C Mitigation Controls.md

 -   **Block access from** any IP address space that is not authorized for use on your local network.
 -   **Block all Internet access from host subnets** that do not need to connect to the Internet, such as most types of internal server, workstations used to manage industrial control systems (ICSs), and so on.

-**Even within these rules, there is a lot of scope for threat actors to perform command signaling and exfiltration**.
+**Even within these rules, there is a lot of scope for [[threat actor]]s to perform command signaling and exfiltration**.
 For example, cloud services, such as content delivery networks and social media platforms, can be used to communicate scripts and malware commands and to exfiltrate data over HTTPS ([rhinosecuritylabs.com/aws/hiding-cloudcobalt-strike-beacon-c2-using-amazon-apis](https://rhinosecuritylabs.com/aws/hiding-cloudcobalt-strike-beacon-c2-using-amazon-apis/)).
 # CONTENT FILTER CONFIGURATION CHANGES

 The limitations of a basic packet filtering firewall (even if it is stateful) mean that some sort of **content filtering application proxy may provide better security**.
 These types of appliances are usually referred to as secure web gateways ([[SWGs]]).
 A [[SWG]] **mediates user access to Internet services, with the ability to block content from regularly updated URL/domain/IP block lists and perform intrusion detection/prevention on traffic based on matching content in application layer protocol headers and payloads.**